SNK1428/BpNN/README.md

 # BpNN
 A Maven based Bpnn

-It's the first time I update my code in Github
+It's the first time I update my code to Github

 this is a maven based BpNN, which has a good versality